A direct controlled-phase gate between microwave photons

-This substantial reduction is consistent with previous observations~\cite{carde2025flux, kim2025ultracoherent, lu2023high} in strongly driven cQED systems.
-We attribute this enhanced decay of the oscillators to the drive-induced decay~\cite{you2025floquet, kim2025ultracoherent} that results from the dressing of the coupler by the off-resonant coherent exchange interaction.
-We can model this naively by considering the first-order perturbative correction to the coupler decay operator, $|g\rangle\langle e| \rightarrow |g\rangle\langle e| + \left[\hat S, |g\rangle\langle e| \right]$, where the SWT generator $\hat S$ used in Section~\ref{Section: SWT} results in an extra term $\beta_g \,a b^\dagger \left(|g\rangle\langle g|-|e\rangle\langle e|\right)$.
-Likewise, the dressing of the coupler dephasing yields $\beta_g \left(a^\dagger b |g\rangle\langle e|\mathord{+} a b^\dagger|e\rangle\langle g|\right)$.
-Since we operate the coupler away from its sweet spot, with dephasing time $T_\phi\sim$\,2\,$\mu$s, the dressed oscillator decay is then given by $\sim\beta_g^{-2} T_\phi\sim$\,200\,$\mu$s.
-Similar to~\cite{kim2025ultracoherent}, there is a tradeoff between the gate time that is proportional to $\Delta$ and the sideband-dressed oscillator decay that decays as $\Delta^{-2}$.
-While this simple model yields a qualitatively consistent prediction to our observations, a more rigorous approach is needed to systematically explain such drive-induced decoherence effects.
-This is an active field of research and outside the immediate scope of this work.
+The observed reduction in coherence is consistent with previous reports in strongly driven cQED systems~\cite{carde2025flux, kim2025ultracoherent, lu2023high}.
+We attribute the enhanced oscillator decay to drive-induced dissipation~\cite{you2025floquet, kim2025ultracoherent}, arising from the dressing of the coupler by the off-resonant coherent exchange interaction.
+A simple model of this effect can be obtained by considering the first-order perturbative correction to the coupler decay operator, $|g\rangle\langle e| \,\mathord{\rightarrow}\, |g\rangle\langle e| + \left[\hat S, |g\rangle\langle e| \right]$, where $\hat S$ is the SWT generator introduced in Section~\ref{Section: SWT}.
+The resulting commutator generates an additional term $\beta \,a b^\dagger \left(|g\rangle\langle g|-|e\rangle\langle e|\right)$.
+Likewise, dressing the coupler dephasing operator yields $\beta \left(a^\dagger b |g\rangle\langle e|\mathord{+} a b^\dagger|e\rangle\langle g|\right)$.
+Operating the coupler away from its sweet spot, where $T^c_\phi\,\mathord{\sim}$\,2\,$\mu$s, may therefore lead to an effective oscillator dressed decay time of $T_1^{a,b}\mathord{\sim}\beta^{-2} T_\phi^{c}\,\mathord{\sim}$\,200\,$\mu$s, consistent with the observed driven coherence times.
+In addition, the applied drive induces AC Stark shifts of the coupler transitions, which can approach the cavity frequencies at large drive amplitudes.
+Furthermore, the off-resonant drive enhances hybridization between the modes, thereby increasing the inherited cavity decay~\cite{zhang2019engineering, zhang2022drive}.
+Similar to~\cite{kim2025ultracoherent}, there is a tradeoff between the gate time, which scales with $\Delta$, and the sideband-dressed oscillator decay, which scales as $\Delta^{-2}$.
+While this simple model provides a qualitatively consistent description of our observations, a more rigorous treatment is required to systematically account such drive-induced decoherence effects.
+This remains an active area of research and lies beyond the scope of the present work.

-Further, the applied drive induces AC Stark shifts of the ancilla transition frequencies.
-As the drive amplitude increases, dressed ancilla transitions may move closer to the cavity frequencies, enhancing hybridization and increasing the inherited cavity decay~\cite{zhang2019engineering}.